Charles Haughey: Leader of the Opposition (1982–1987)

 During his time in opposition, Haughey's personal finances declined.
 It was the responsibility of Des Traynor to "keep the show on the road".
 Between 1979 and 1986, Haughey received millions of pounds in secret payments from businessmen to multiple accounts at Guinness Mahon, including untaxed offshore accounts on the Cayman Islands.
 Tracing the origin of this money proved difficult, as much of it came through accounts owned by Traynor.
 Multiple cheques paid to Fianna Fáil for political expenses ended up in Guinness Mahon accounts and were used to pay Haughey's bills and debts.
 Despite strict confidentiality, rumours of Haughey's vast bank debts reached the media in January 1983; AIB issued a press release denying the claim.
 After the collapse of the Gallagher Group, the Revenue Commissioners decided in 1984 not to pursue Haughey for his debts to the company.
 In the mid-1980s, Haughey helped his son, Ciarán, to found Celtic Helicopters, a rental firm.
 One of the company's major customers was Ben Dunne and the Dunnes Stores group, and soon Dunne was giving payments to Haughey as well.

 In spite of its internal conflicts, Fianna Fáil appeared by 1986 to be on the brink of returning to government.
 The incumbent coalition was highly unpopular, and the PDs briefly pushed Fine Gael into third place in opinion polls.
 Emigration and unemployment had reached levels not seen in Ireland since the 1950s, and the government was divided on moral issues.
-Over the objections of FitzGerald and his attorney general, Peter Sutherland, the Dáil voted to use Fianna Fáil's wording for the Eighth Amendment to the constitution, which banned abortion.
+Over the objections of FitzGerald and his attorney general, Peter Sutherland, the Dáil voted to use Fianna Fáil's wording for the Eighth Amendment of the constitution, which banned abortion.
 The 1986 divorce referendum turned into an embarrassing defeat for FitzGerald and his allies; although Haughey did not take a public stance, Fianna Fáil politicians and activists dominated the No campaign.
 The government lost its majority in June 1986, and Labour withdrew from the coalition seven months later.

 Fianna Fáil campaigned in the 1987 election on the message "health cuts hurt the old, the sick and the handicapped".
 Haughey proposed a model of social partnership in which the trade unions would co-operate with the government to improve the public finances without labour unrest.
 The flagship of the Fianna Fáil manifesto was a proposal for an international financial centre in Dublin, an idea given to Haughey by the businessman Dermot Desmond.
 At the election, Fianna Fáil fell two seats short of a majority, as the PDs capitalised on a collapse in support for Fine Gael.
 After Tony Gregory abstained to avoid another election, the Dáil vote was tied, 82 to 82, and Haughey was elected Taoiseach on the casting vote of the Ceann Comhairle.
 (Note: Haughey also served as his own Minister for the Gaeltacht from 1987 to 1992.)